Rishabh04-02/The-Beginners-Guide-to-Google-Summer-of-Code-GSoC/README.md

 ### Getting Selected
 Getting Selected and sometimes rejected.
 How to handle rejection and what to do on selection.

+## Terminologies
+1. patch - It is a set of changes to a computer program or its supporting data designed to update, fix, or improve it.

 ## Contribute
 You have something to share?